-Though by far, not the most well-known of the Old West’s infamous characters, John Henry Selman’s life was certainly one of the most notorious.
-Sometimes referred to as “Old John,” or “Uncle John,” he would variously operate in a number of roles, including soldier, lawman, vigilante, and vicious outlaw.
+Though by far not the most well-known of the Old West’s infamous characters, John Henry Selman’s life was undoubtedly one of the most notorious.
+Sometimes referred to as “Old John” or “Uncle John,” he would variously operate in several roles, including a soldier, lawman, vigilante, and vicious outlaw.

-On August 17th, 1865 he married Edna Degrafenreid, who would soon be pregnant with his first son.
+On August 17, 1865, he married Edna Degrafenreid, soon pregnant with his first son.
 Over the years, the couple would have four children.
-Selman moved his family to Colfax County, New Mexico briefly before returning to Texas and settling in Fort Griffin.
+Selman moved his family to Colfax County, New Mexico, briefly before returning to Texas and settling in Fort Griffin.

 He began work as a deputy sheriff under Shackelford County Sheriff John M. Larn.
-Fort Griffin during these days was a very lawless place, filled with a number of notable characters that Selman, no doubt, came in contact with.
-In the decadent settlement that was called the “Babylon on the Brazos” were the likes of Doc Holliday, Wyatt Earp, Big Nose Kate; Dave Rudabaugh, Lottie Deno, Pat Garrett, and John Wesley Hardin.
+Fort Griffin during these days was a very lawless place, filled with several notable characters that Selman, no doubt, came in contact with.
+In the decadent settlement called the “Babylon on the Brazos” were the likes of Doc Holliday, Wyatt Earp, Big Nose Kate, Dave Rudabaugh, Lottie Deno, Pat Garrett, and John Wesley Hardin.

-However, suspicions were soon raised as a number of ranchers noticed that while their herds were slowly shrinking, Larn’s remained unaffected.
+However, suspicions were soon raised as several ranchers noticed that while their herds were slowly shrinking, Larn’s remained unaffected.
 Larn resigned as sheriff on March 7, 1877, and was replaced by deputy William Cruger.
 He and Selman then moved to outright cattle rustling.
-A number of violent acts were perpetrated by the pair as they drove off cattle, shot horses, and fired potshots at the homes of terrified citizens.
+The pair perpetrated several violent acts as they drove off cattle, shot horses, and fired potshots at the homes of terrified citizens.

-Finally, a warrant was issued for Larn’s arrest in June 1878 and William Cruger was tasked with arresting his former boss.
-On June 22nd, Larn was taken to the Fort Griffin jail where Cruger had the local blacksmith shackle Larn to the floor of the cell to prevent a breakout by Larn’s supporters.
+Finally, a warrant was issued for Larn’s arrest in June 1878, and William Cruger was tasked with arresting his former boss.
+On June 22, Larn was taken to the Fort Griffin jail, where Cruger had the local blacksmith shackle Larn to the cell floor to prevent a breakout by Larn’s supporters.
 Instead, the next night, the Tin Hat Brigade, stormed the jail intending to hang Larn.
 When they found they couldn’t lynch the shackled man, they shot him in his cell.

 Selman wisely disappeared, next landing in lawless Lincoln County, New Mexico.
 There, he formed a gang of vicious outlaws called Selman’s Scouts.
-For two months in September and October 1878, the Scouts rustled horses and cattle, murdered innocent men and boys, and pillaged businesses and homes.
+In September and October 1878, the Scouts rustled horses and cattle, murdered innocent men and boys, and pillaged businesses and homes.
 They were finally stopped when Governor Lew Wallace issued a proclamation threatening martial law.

-On April 5, 1894, John Selman met Texas Ranger, Bass (Baz) Outlaw.
+On April 5, 1894, John Selman met Texas Ranger Bass (Baz) Outlaw.
 Outlaw, who was in a drunken stupor, made his way to Tillie Howard’s brothel and Selman followed.
 As Selman sat in the parlor, Outlaw made his way to the back.
-A short time later, Bass dropped his gun and it accidentally went off.
+A short time later, Bass dropped his gun, and it accidentally went off.
 All hell broke loose.
-Selman, as well as Texas Ranger Joe McKidrict who was in the neighborhood, ran to see about the commotion.
+Selman and Texas Ranger Joe McKidrict, who was in the neighborhood, ran to see about the commotion.

 Selman was buried in El Paso’s Concordia Cemetery in the Catholic section, but his grave was unmarked, and all attempts to locate it have been unsuccessful.